 Jamal Davis grew up in Hopkins, and he started playing basketball in fifth grade.

-- As a freshman at Hopkins High School, he played on the sophomore team, and he made his varsity debut as a sophomore.
+- As a freshman at Hopkins High School, he played on the sophomore team, and he made his Varsity debut later that season.

-- Helped win one state championship and also earned All-Conference honors.
+- Helped his team win one State championship and also earned All-Conference honors.

 - Headed to North Dakota State College of Science, where he was a two-time All-Conference player.

-- Then he headed to Midwestern State University in Texas, and he returned to the Twin Cities to play at Bethel College.
+- Then he headed to Midwestern State University in Texas, and he returned to the Twin Cities to play at Bethel University.

 Shawna Yackel grew up in Brooklyn Park, and she played at Champlin Park High.